Can You Get Insurance with a Suspended License?

 Insurance nonrenewal and cancellation

-Most policies prohibit car insurance providers from canceling insurance unless criminal activity or inability to pay premiums occurs, but state laws differ.
+Most policies prohibit car insurance providers from canceling insurance unless a criminal activity or inability to pay premium occurs, but state laws differ.
 However, following a suspension, car insurance providers are free to decline a renewal request.
 Your provider might refuse to renew your policy at the end of the term even if it hasn’t been canceled.
 This is because nonrenewal is subject to less stringent requirements than cancellation.

 How to Get Insurance with a Suspended License

+All insurance companies may cover a suspended driver, but because they are viewed as high-risk, their rates may be expensive.
+Moreover, you will often get coverage from a non-standard car insurance provider.
 The following are procedures to consider if you need to get insurance for your suspended driver’s license:

 Apply for a hardship or limited license